A. SCHOOL REVIEWPlease note:

 - Catalogue Entry

-- Program, minor and course proposals approved by UCOC subcommittee are imported into the upcoming USC Catalogue throughout the curriculum season, September-May.
+- Program, minor and course proposals approved by UCOC subcommittee are imported into the production USC Catalogue throughout the curriculum season, September-May.

-- Departments should preview the upcoming academic year USC Catalogue two weeks after a proposal is “completed” to ensure that curriculum has been updated as it was submitted and approved via Curriculog.
+- Departments should preview the upcoming academic year in the Production Catalogue two weeks after a proposal is “completed” to ensure that curriculum has been updated as it was submitted and approved via Curriculog.

-- Program data is encoded into Darwin by Degree Progress to create and update the STARS Report.
+- Programs are encoded into Darwin by Degree Progress to create and update the STARS Report.